error-wtf/Segmented-Spacetime-Mass-Projection-Unified-Results/docs/theory/SegmentedSpacetimeBoundEnergyandtheStructuralOriginofthefine-structureconstant.md

 𝐸0 = 𝑚𝑒𝑐2

-However, in segmented spacetime, only a fraction of this energy is accessible to external interactions such as coupling with a photon.
+However, in Segmented Spacetime, only a fraction of this energy is accessible to external interactions such as coupling with a photon.
 This fraction is defined by a locally effective fine-structure constant α(Ne), which depends on the segment density Ne of spacetime near the electron.